- Why Study Linguistics at Christ's?

 - Have you ever been struck by a language that puts verbs in a different position in the sentence?

 - Or wondered why languages change over time – making Chaucer hard to understand, for instance?

 - Or felt puzzled when speech recognition software gets a perfectly clear word wrong?

 - Basically, if you’ve ever found yourself asking Why? or How? in relation to language, Linguistics is for you.

 If we invite you for interviews, these usually take place in early December.
-For the last three years interviews have been online and students have been interviewed either at home (in most cases) or at school (if easier).
+At Christ's we continue do all of our interviews online, as we have done for the last three years.
+You can have your interviews either at home (most applicants do this) or at school (if easier).
 Those invited for interviews are normally interviewed for 35-50 minutes in total.
 At Christ’s, we usually split the time into two interviews with academics in Linguistics.